Islands (Ash album)

-Islands is the seventh studio album by Irish rock band Ash.
+Islands is the seventh studio album by Northern Irish rock band Ash.
 It was released on 18 May 2018, through Infectious Music and BMG.
 Following the touring cycle for their previous album Kablammo!
 (2015), frontman Tim Wheeler was going through a break-up, and travelled around the world in attempt to isolate himself.
 While traveling, he wrote multiple songs in each location.
 Ash reconvened and began recording their next album at Atom Heart Studios in New York City, with Wheeler acting as the main producer.
 Described as a power pop album, Islands drew comparison to the Beach Boys, the Ramones, and the Undertones.

 "Buzzkill" was released as the lead single in February 2018, followed by the second and third singles "Annabel" and "Confessions in the Pool" in April and May, respectively.
 In the first few months of the album's release, the band appeared at a few festivals, toured the United States, the United Kingdom, Australia, and Ireland.
 They performed at two festivals in 2019.
 Islands received generally positive reviews from music critics, some of whom commented on its catchy nature, and others commenting on Wheeler's lyricism.
 The album peaked at number 12 in Scotland, number 18 in the UK, and number 34 in Ireland.